Subject Leader: Miss Towson

 - Year 9,10 & 11 Dance Club every Thursday

-- Be in a choreography of the Year 11’s exam pieces and perform in a formal exam: Tuesday rehearsals
+- Be in a choreography of the Year 11 exam piece and perform in a formal exam

-- Become a Dance Student Leader: 6th Formers lead Dance clubs for younger years
+- Become a Dance Student Leader: VI Form students lead Dance Clubs for younger years

 Supporting Gifted and Talented Students

-- This includes opportunities to audition for Centre of Advanced training schemes within professional dance schools such as London contemporary Dance School, LABAN and Northern School of Contemporary Dance.
+- Located close to London, opportunities to audition for Centre of Advanced training schemes within professional dance schools such as London contemporary Dance School, LABAN and Northern School of Contemporary Dance.

-- Professional training is supplied through workshops with professional companies such as LABAN and Boy Blue who are a company from the GCSE Anthology’s list.
+- Professional training is supplied through workshops with professional companies such as LABAN and Boy Blue and James Cousin’s Company who are companies from the GCSE Anthology list.

-- Extra Technique classes are ran weekly covering technique such as Cunningham, Graham and Limon technique.
-1:1 time with Mrs Lintern Goodall or Mrs Kennedy is available for all students.
+- Extra technique classes are run weekly, covering contemporary techniques such as Cunningham, Graham and Limon technique.
+1:1 time with Miss Towson or Mrs Lintern-Goodall is available for all students upon request.